 Since April 27, 2016, I have been providing the data on each of the trades placed for two of the Leveraged Momentum strategies (Leveraged Trends or LevTrends and Leveraged Bands or LevBands) to a third party site, TimerTrac.com, so actual performance can be verified.

-The free Leveraged Momentum Update newsletter is compiled and emailed every sixth day the U.S. stock markets are open which is when the appropriate trades would placed to align an investor’s portfolio or portfolio segment with the Optimum Mix.
-The newsletter lists the action taken and provides some performance data on each of the Leveraged Momentum strategies including the two that can be verified using TimerTrac.
-The Leveraged Momentum Update newsletter was created for friends and family who requested a simple system for investing, and it is offered as a free service at this time.
+The free Leveraged Momentum Update newsletter is compiled and emailed every sixth day the U.S. stock markets are open which is when the appropriate trades would be placed to align an investor’s portfolio or portfolio segment with the Optimum Mix.
+The newsletter lists the actions taken and provides performance data for each of the Leveraged Momentum strategies including the two that can be verified using TimerTrac.
+The Leveraged Momentum Update newsletter was originally created for friends and family who requested a simple yet aggressive system for investing, and it is offered as a free service at this time.
 You can subscribe by clicking this link and providing your information.
 After subscribing, you can unsubscribe at any time by clicking the appropriate link at the bottom of each issue of the newsletter.

-While the formulas used in each of the Leveraged Momentum strategies are proprietary, the actions taken for two of the strategies and the current Optimum Mix are listed on each issue of the free newsletter.
+While the formulas used in each of the Leveraged Momentum strategies are proprietary, the actions recently taken for all four strategies and the current Optimum Mix are listed on each issue of the free newsletter.
 The FANGA Momentum and Leveraged Index strategies and the Optimum Mix require evaluation (and any indicated trading) every sixth trading day (the day the newsletter is sent).
 Leveraged Trends and Leveraged Bands require evaluation (and any indicated trading) every trading day if implemented outside the Optimum Mix.
 However trades are rarely indicated more than 3-4 times per month for any of the strategies.
+If you would like to receive a simple email notification each time a trade is executed for the Leveraged Trends and Leveraged Bands strategies then please contact me and I will add you to the distribution list for those emails (separate from the distribution list for the newsletter).

 Please keep in mind that the first leveraged ETFs were launched in 2006 and most of the leveraged ETFs used in these strategies were launched in 2009 so the price data for backtesting a strategy prior to an ETF’s launch date was extrapolated using historical data for the index on which the ETF is based or for another ETF based on the same index.